$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 How Long Should The Cat Massage Be?

 Ideally, the massage should last about five minutes, but if your cat can tolerate a little longer that is fine.
-Conversely, when your cat has had enough, call it quits for the day.

 Never force the cat, for as we know, that will ultimately come to no good for anyone.